darkrenaissance/darkfi/doc/src/arch/overview.md

 **Blockchain:** The DarkFi blockchain is based off Proof of Work RandomX algorithm, paired with Delayed finality.
-Consensus participating nodes, called miners, produce and propose new blocks to the network, extending some fork chain, which once it reaches a finality security thresshold, can be appended to canonical by all nodes in the network.
+Consensus participating nodes, called miners, produce and propose new blocks to the network, extending some fork chain, which once it reaches a finality security threshold, can be appended to canonical by all nodes in the network.

 **Wallet:** A wallet is a portal to the DarkFi network.
 It provides